4. User installed software

 Next steps are executed on interactive node.

-For building in your user area (this means in your $HOME area), first you need to load anaconda module:
+For building in your $HOME area, first you need to load anaconda module:

 Check that conda command is available after module loading, the output of the command below should be similar to: